Westminster Under School: Years 5 and 6

 In Year 5, the following subjects are taught, all by specialist teachers: Mathematics, English, Science, French, history, Geography, Religious Studies, Music, Art, Drama, IT, PE and Games but most are in their classroom.
-Year 5 were also formerly taught Roman and Greek mythology to prepare for when they start Latin in Year 6, however they have temporarily stopped.
-In Year 7, the boys are split into sets for Maths according to their performances in their Year 6 summer exams or 11+ entrance exams, depending on whether or not they were at the school in Year 6.
-When the list of boys who are to enter the school aged 11 the next year is confirmed, those boys begin to attend Saturday morning school so that they may begin to catch up in terms of curriculum with the Year 6s already at the school.

 Year 7

 Another two forms are created for the 11+ entrance.
 In Year 7, the curriculum remains broadly the same as in Year 6.

 Year 8

 Going into Year 8, the year group is split into those who will take Common Entrance or a similar exam for their chosen future school and those who embark on what is known as the "Scholarship Course", in which they prepare for scholarship papers to their chosen future schools.
 In Year 8, the boys are divided into four classes for each of humanities, science, languages and maths.
-Two of these forms are for those who will take Common Entrance, typically containing 18 or 19 boys each, and two other forms containing boys on the "Scholarship Course" – typically these forms will contain about 16 students each.
-One scholarship form will contain almost exclusively those preparing for the Challenge, the scholarship exam to Westminster School, whilst the other will also contain boys preparing for scholarship exams to other schools.
+Two of these forms are for those who will take Common Entrance (where required by their future senior school) or the internal final exam, the Ductio Nova, for those who already have an unconditional place at their senior school of choice.
+These classes typically contain 18 or 19 boys each, and two other forms containing boys on the "Scholarship Course" – typically these forms will contain about 16 students each.
+One scholarship form (Wesley) will contain almost exclusively those preparing for the Challenge, the scholarship exam to Westminster School, whilst the other (Benn) will also contain boys preparing for scholarship exams to other schools.

 Greek is added as an additional subject in Year 8.

+The school's pupils compete for the Townsend-Warner History Prize, a history competition for public schools.